akankshagoel28/quizzical/README.md

 # Quizzical App

-Created a fun 5 MCQ type quizzing game from scratch using ReactJs
+## Created a fun 5 MCQ type quizzing game from scratch using ReactJs
-## Available Scripts

-In the project directory, you can run:
+## To run the project you need to run the following commands:
+1. `npm install`

-### `npm start`
+2. `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 This project was a part of my ReactJs practice.